usnistgov/ndn-dpdk/sample/benchmark/README.md

 * 2 CPU cores on any NUMA socket
 * 12 GB hugepages

-When each traffic generator runs its own NDN-DPDK service instance, it needs, at minimum:
+When each traffic generator has its own NDN-DPDK service instance, it needs, at minimum:

 * 5 CPU cores on the primary NUMA socket
 * 1 CPU core on any NUMA socket
 * 8 GB hugepages

-When two traffic generators run in the same NDN-DPDK service instance, it needs, at minimum:
+When two traffic generators share the same NDN-DPDK service instance, it needs, at minimum:

 * 10 CPU cores on the primary NUMA socket
 * 1 CPU core on any NUMA socket